 Each seller's legal representative will be contacted to obtain a legal pack, which the seller must produce.
 This pack should generally include office copy entries and plans, the local search, leases (if applicable) and any other relevant documents.
 All properties at auction are sold under the General Conditions of Sale and, with the legal pack, also require any Special Conditions of Sale to be attached.
 These are matters that are relevant solely to the lot being sold.

 The marketing period starts five to six weeks before a sale.
 The details of all the lots to be offered in the next sale, including colour photographs of each property, viewing arrangements and any other relevant information will then be published.
-A few days prior to the auction, the reserve price will be agreed.
+A few days prior to the auction, the reserve price will be confirmed.

 The buyer purchases the property at the price they bid - this cannot be negotiated and the stipulated terms cannot be changed.
 The buyer will then pay 10% of the purchase price on the day and completion occur 28 days later.
 The funds are then returned to the Seller's solicitor less the fees of Phillip Arnold Auctions.

-The atmosphere of an auction room can be extremely exciting and competitive and it is often the case that an interested party will bid in excess of the figure that had previously been set as their maximum.
+The atmosphere of an auction can be extremely exciting and competitive and it is often the case that an interested party will bid in excess of the figure that had previously been set as their maximum.
 In some cases, the prices achieved at auction can be higher than those achieved by private treaty.

 If the property fails to reach its reserve in the room, someone may still wish to buy it after the auction.
 Offers will always be presented to the seller for consideration, and it is common practice for properties to be sold under auction conditions after the sale.